Uniform Standards For Domestic Violence Cases Do Not Exist by Charles E. Corry, Ph.D.

 Note:

 Beginning in 2005 the Colorado state court administrator broke out protection order violations as a separate column in their tabulation.
 Protection order violations are shown in parentheses and the DV cases in this table are the sum of protection order violations and DV cases.
-Note that municipalities within both the First and Eighteenth judicial districts also prosecute misdemeanor cases and the number of domestic violence cases within these districts may be as high as 1,000 more than stated but even then these districts have considerably fewer cases than the Fourth.
+Note that municipalities within both the First and Eighteenth judicial districts also prosecute misdemeanor cases and the number of domestic violence cases within these districts may be as high as 1,000 more than stated but even then these districts have considerably fewer DV cases than the Fourth.

 Top